INMAS-Math/INMAS-Math.github.io/howto.md

 # How to Start an Internship Program in Your Department

-Level 1: The basics - what is involved, how much commitment needed
+Level 1: The bare bones basics

-* Begin by gathering interest, both from others in the department and from students
+* Begin by gathering information and interest, both from others in the department and from students
-  * Assess the needs of your department: are your students delayed in finding employment after graduation such that an INMAS-like program would benefit them?
+  * Assess the needs of your department: are your students delayed in finding employment after graduation?
+  * What is holding them back from getting interviews and jobs?
+    * A: Is it a lack of training or self-confidence?
+    * B: Is it because they lack the contacts and need to grow their network?
   * Are there other faculty and staff willing to dedicate time?

+If A:
+* Can students, with oversight of a faculty member of postdoc, self organize to obtain training in
+  * Python coding (or vibe coding)
+  * Basic statistics
+  * Basic machine learning
+* Work on a Kaggle project in a small team.
+* Develop communication skills.

+If B:
+* Collect data about MS and PhD graduates in the past 5-6 years.
+* Invite alumni in industry to visit, meet students, talk about their career journey.
+* Make sure students show up and interact.

+Internship preparation and search
+* Students should produce high-quality resume - see help from "career center" at their home institutions.
+* Learn how to conduct "coffee chat" or informational interviews (resources online)
+* Learn how to make an "elevator pitch"
+* Find out about career fairs at your university and participate
+* Apply for internships

+Post internships
+* Ask students who went on internships to talk about their experience

+Point of contact
+* Maintain a database of students, companies, contacts
+* Provide advice and mentoring as requested

+Level 2: A local program

+Level 3: A regional network

+Pooling resources with nearby institutions

 * Fill staff roles.
 Roles to be filled:
   * Event coordinator (most active while coordinating 4 weekend training workshops, best done in-person)
   * Career support advisor (most active during the fall, working back-and-forth with students between Workshop 2 (November) and Workshop 3 (January)
   * Internship coordinator (most active during the spring semester from the beginning of February through mid-May)
 * Bring do's and don't's here?

-Level 2: Pooling resources with nearby institutions